Bionicle: Mask of Light: Design

 The characters of Bionicle had been portrayed in various ways across multiple media, including the official comics, Flash animations used for online videos, and CGI commercials for the sets.
 The team decided to use the models from the CGI commercials as their working base for the film models.
 Before commencing with designing the characters, the team went to Lego's Denmark headquarters and received lessons in the Bionicle design process.
 The team were originally not going to alter the characters that much, but they needed them to be emotive, which necessitated a redesign.
 The first step in creating the character models was redrawing the skeleton, then adding muscle pods that would interweave with the skeleton: the muscle gave the characters a more textured appearance, and were added to the shoulders, calves, abdomen and chest cavity.
 Each character was given a "heart light", a pulsating light in their chest which would fluctuate even when the character was stationary in-shot.
 They also adjusted the eyes, making the sockets shallower than on the sets and giving them a pupil-like glow.
 While redesigning the Toa, the team consulted with the original Lego staff to determine what materials the characters were made of: the muscles were compared to rubber, the bones described as a mesh of titanium alloy and carbon fibre, while the armour was made of Kevlar.
 In general, the outer shells remained mostly unchanged from the sets, although the visible gears were removed and armour was fitted to their backs.
 The Toa were also bulked up a little when compared to their sets so their feats would be believable for viewers.

-Several external features were redesigned for the movie, including the introduction of a movable mouth to allow for a more human character, and a four-pronged mechanical tongue to make them look less like dolls.
+Several external features were redesigned for the film, including the introduction of a movable mouth to allow for a more human character, and a four-pronged mechanical tongue to make them look less like dolls.
 Other characters used lights behind their masks to form mouth movement.
 Particular emphasis was placed on the eyebrows and lips of characters.
 The main change from the original models was the inclusion of hands, which was a necessity if the character performances were to be made realistic.
 Custom texture maps were created for each character so they would appear unique.
 In addition to reinventing old characters, the team created original character designs with Lego staff.
 Makuta, who had only been briefly glimpsed in the comics and web animations, was created through a "Frankenstein principle", taking parts and pieces from multiple Bionicle sets to create the ultimate Bionicle villain.
 Other original creations included Takua's pet crab Pewku, and a Gukko Bird designed to transport two Matoran.
 The Rahkshi are described by Bob Thompson as "like hounds hunting down the [Mask of Light]".
 They were created by Swinnerton, and comic writer Alan Grant helped develop their characters.
 They were designed to appear more machine-like than the rest of the cast, and their design were strongly inspired by the bio-mechanical artworks of H. R. Giger.